What are the Different Types of Patent Applications Filed in India?

 • The application gives the applicant the right to label their items as “patent pending.”

-• The cost of preparing and submitting the Provisional Application is lower
+• The cost of preparing and submitting the Provisional Application is lower.

-• The applicant has a 12-month window in which to submit international applications and assert priority
+• The applicant has a 12-month window in which to submit international applications and assert priority.

 3) Non-Provisional Application- A Non-Provisional or Regular Patent Application is a type of patent application that is submitted to the Patent Office without claiming any priority dates from applications made in convention countries or referring to any other applications already in the Patent Office’s processing queue.

-4) Patent of Addition – A patent of Addition is a type of patent application in which an applicant feels that he or she has discovered an invention that is only a slight improvement over an earlier invention for which they have already applied or obtained a patent.
+4) Patent of Addition – A Patent of Addition is a type of patent application in which an applicant feels that he or she has discovered an invention that is only a slight improvement over an earlier invention for which they have already applied or obtained a patent.
 If the new invention does not contain a significant number of inventive steps, the applicant may choose to pursue a patent of addition.

-During the duration of the primary Patent, there is no need to pay a separate renewal fee for the Patent of Addition, and both Patents expire simultaneously.
+During the duration of the Primary Patent, there is no need to pay a separate renewal fee for the Patent of Addition, and both Patents expire simultaneously.
 The date on which the Patent Office receives the application for a Patent of Addition shall be used as the date of filing.

 5) Divisional Application– It is that type of patent application when an applicant submits an application that includes claims for multiple inventions; the applicant may partition the patent application into two or more applications, as appropriate for each of the many inventions, at the applicant’s discretion or in response to an official objection.

 Divisional Applications are those applications that have been split out from the main or parent applications.
 The priority date will be the same for all divisional applications as stated by the parent application (Ante-dating).
+The term of patent for a divisional application shall be twenty years from the date of filing of the main application

 7) PCT National Phase Application – A PCT National Phase Application is a type of patent application in which an applicant must submit the national phase application in India within 31 months of the priority date or the international filing date, whichever is sooner, where an international application is formed and made in accordance with the PCT designating India.